DDynamic-Evolution/MikoStorm/README.md

 - Renamed the viewer to Gridstorm
 - (planned) Adding security features.
 - Added privacy features
-- Add an MP3 Player for all those quiet parcels
+- (scrapped) Add an MP3 Player for all those quiet parcels

 ## Open Source